neuromorphic-paris/loris/README.md

 stream = natrix.readsteam("filename")
 ~~~

-The function returns an object containing an array of event data, which can in turn be accessed by calling ``stream.data``
+The function returns a [numpy recarray](https://docs.scipy.org/doc/numpy/reference/generated/numpy.recarray.html) containing an array of event data, which can in turn be accessed by calling ``stream.data``
 Each field can be accessed using its name as ``stream.data.<fieldname>`` which returns again an array.

 As an example to loop over all events: